California Donut Shop Patrons Buy Out Inventory So Owner Can Spend Time With His Ailing Wife

-Sometimes, a lot more than one Good Samaritan crosses your path.
+Sometimes, more than one Good Samaritan crosses your path.

 Customers of Donut City in Seal Beach, which is just south of Los Angeles, are regularly purchasing donuts by the dozen so that the owner of the establishment can close early every day to spend time with his wife, according to NBC News.
-John Chhan, 62, the owner of Donut City, had owned and operated the establishment with his wife Stella for 28 years until Stella suffered an aneurysm in late September.
+John Chhan, 62, the owner of Donut City, has owned and operated the establishment with his wife, Stella, for 28 years until Stella suffered an aneurysm in late September.
 Chhan tried to run the shop by himself before going to visit Stella at night, but when customers noticed Stella’s absence and learned of her ailment, they banded together to support the couple, purchasing Chhan’s inventory every day so that he can close the shop early and go visit Stella at her rehabilitation center.

 As is often the case in modern times, social media played a key role in the remarkable display of community bonding.
-Dawn Caviola, a bi-monthly regular customer at Donut City for thirteen years, was moved by Chhan’s dedication to hard work and to his beloved wife upon learning of the couple’s plight.
+Dawn Caviola, a bi-monthly regular customer at Donut City for 13 years, was moved by Chhan’s dedication to hard work and to his beloved wife upon learning of the couple’s plight.
 Caviola went home and wrote a blog post on the private community network NextDoor, and urged her neighbors to helps the Chhans.
 Her idea was for as many people as possible to go to Donut City and buy a dozen donuts every day, emptying the inventory and allowing Chhan to close early to spend time with his wife.
 The post immediately went viral on other social media sites.

 #Kindnesschampions LOVE #donuts #helping ????⭐️ Patrons of #DonutCity #CA found out the owner wanted more time to be with sick wife they bought DOZENS of donuts to help out???? #Love #time are most precious gifts???? @NBCNews #youmatter #kindnessrocks❤️https://t.co/bDGy0Bjq8D